serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 aws ssm put-parameter --name /bar/foo --value foo --type String
 ```

-We could access those values in your `serverless.yml` file as follows (where `~` means that the value will be decrypted):
+We could access those values in your `serverless.yml` file as follows (where `~true` means that the value will be decrypted):

 ```yml
 service: